pylipp/sdd/README.md

     sdd install <app>=<version>

-Note that an existing installation of the app will be overwritten.
+> This command overwrites an existing installation of the app without additional conformation.

+> The format of the `<version>` specifier depends on the app that is managed (usually it's the tag of the release on GitHub).

 ### Upgrading an app